ridoansaleh/js_tiket/DOCS.md

 ## Functionality Improvements

-- show border in product box on hover
+- show border in product box on hover [Done]

-- modify airport and city list, so user can search airport instead of city
+- modify airport and city list, so user can search airport instead of city [Done]
   Example: "Medan" => "Medan (MESC)" in the input
   It should be "Kuala Namu (KNO)"

-- change font color of disabled date
+- change font color of disabled date [Done]

+- disable or enable decrease / increase button in passenger & cabin popup in certain condition

 - put overlay on focus in the big box

-- add accessibilty for product box from keyboard
+- add accessibilty for product box from keyboard [Done]

 ## Engineering Best Practices